omnyway-labs/chromex-sample-shadow/readme.md

 know why.
 Right now its commented out.
 It works fine in the original lein/figwheel version.

-Any help with this would be greatly appreciated.
+Any help with these issues would be greatly appreciated.
+Once its made to work, it becomes a good template for building chrome extensions with chromex and shadow-cljs.

 ----
 ## You can ignore the rest for now, it is the lein/figwheel instructions from the original chromes-sample